-• Tools and equipment such as scissors, staplers, hammers or nails are stored and labeled and children are taught how to handle them correctly and safely.
+Tools and equipment such as scissors, staplers, hammers or nails are stored safely children are taught how to handle them correctly and safely.
 Children are encouraged to collect and save clean and safe recycled household and natural materials to use again.
-Recycled resources are clearly labeled and stored appropriately.